 Picnic lunch at Ulim Waterfall – one of the most famous and beautiful waterfalls in the DPRK.

 Visit the Tongbong Co-operative farm – here we’ll see how farmers out in the rural areas work with their latest machinery, visit a family’s home and join the nursery school for classes.
 Here’s a great chance to bring something nice for the children such as candy, stationary or toys.

 Visit the Statues of President Kim Il Sung and General Kim Jong Il in the grand square of Hamhung city.

-Walk to the pagoda on the hill to overlook the main strip.
+Walk to the pagoda on the hill to overlook the main strip of the city

 Dinner, drinks and overnight at the Majon Resort – here we’ll have our own private beach with other recreational facilities such as billiards and karaoke.

-Hungnam Fertilizer Factory – one of the key factories for the agricultural sector, this factory produces much needed fertilizer for the entire east coast
+Visit Hungnam Fertilizer Factory – one of the key factories for the agricultural sector, this factory produces much-needed fertilizer for the entire east coast

 Visit the Hamhung Grand Theatre (exterior) – the largest theatre in the DPRK

 Ancient home of Ri Song Gye – founder of the Ri Dynasty

 Drive further south to Wonsan city (2 hours) – most famous for its beaches and seafood